Outbreak prevention

 25-yearhorizon

-We establish an integrated global pandemic early warning system based on a combination of disease surveillance in both humans and animals, ecosystem monitoring (including land use change and biodiversity), and tracking of human-animal contacts.
+An integrated global pandemic early-warning system is established, based on a combination of disease surveillance in both humans and animals, ecosystem monitoring (including land-use change and biodiversity), and tracking of human-animal contacts.

 Outbreak prevention - Anticipation Scores